 Mallinckrodt is developing the drug (MNK-1411) in an indication where there is both high unmet medical need and, if successful, potential for greatest impact for patients – Duchenne Muscular Dystrophy.

-These are the facts we provided to 60 Minutes that we hope, for the record, convey the truth about this product.
 Thank you for taking the time to read this important information.

 1The FDA conducted a thorough review of the label for H.P.
 Acthar Gel in 2010.

 2Because symptoms of IS can be subtle and are generally not widely recognized, Mallinckrodt invests resources to support education of the medical and patient community to ensure IS babies are getting diagnosed promptly.
 We also invest in ongoing clinical research to further understand the disease and since treating infantile spasms is so urgent once diagnosed Mallinckrodt has established an entire support team to usher each baby’s prescription through the coverage process to ensure quick access to the product.

 3Please see the Questcor’s 10-K filing for 2007.
 Additionally, Questcor issued many new shares the year before, presumably to raise capital.
 Moreover, articles have appeared, including one in Investor’s Business Daily in November of 2013 in which the former CEO of Questcor publicly discussed the company’s challenges to stay afloat during this time period.

 4Patients who withdrew from the process on their own would be exceptions to this statement.